Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

 \begin{itemize} \item There exists a variable $x_j$ that appears positively in both $C_{j-1}$ and $C_{j+1}$ (the case $j=i$ is allowed here).
-We note that in this case the message $x_j \to C_{j+1}$ must take the value either $0$ or $1$ which implies that the message $C_{j+1} \to x_{j+2}$ converges to the value $0$.
+We note that in this case the message $x_j \to C_{j+1}$ must be non-negative which implies that the message $C_{j+1} \to x_{j+2}$ converges to the value $0$.
 This in turn implies that the value of all messages $x_r \to C_{r+1}$ and $C_{r+1} \to x_{r+2}$ for $r \neq j$ will remain the same if the clause $C_{j+1}$ is removed from the formula.
 However, this case reduces to the case of tree formula. \item $x_i$ appears negatively in $C_{i+1}$ and positively in $C_{i-1}$.
-We note that in this case the message $x_i \to C_{i+1}$ always take the value $1$ which implies that the message $C_{i+1} \to x_{i+2}$ always take the value $1$.
+We note that in this case the value of the message $x_i \to C_{i+1}$ is always at least 1, which implies that the message $C_{i+1} \to x_{i+2}$ always take the value $1$.
 Thus in this case we may remove the clause $C_{i+1}$ from the formula and replace it by the unit clause $\ell_y$ where $C_{i+1} = \ell_y \vee \bar{x_i}$.
 Again, this reduces to the case of a tree formula. \item The remaining case is the case where $x_i$ appears negatively in both $C_{i-1}$ and $C_{i+1}$ and there is no $j$ such that $x_j$ appears positively in both $C_{j-1}$ and $C_{j+1}$.
 We claim that this leads to contradiction.
-Note that by the lemma above there exists a satisfying assignment where $x_i = 1$.
+An easy corollary of Lemma \ref{MessageIntoCycleConvergeLem} is that all the messages that go into the cycle have converged according to the planted assignment.
+Therefore w.l.o.g one can ignore messages of the form $y \to C_i$, $y$ is a non-cycle variable, and $C_i$ is a cycle clause (we can assume that every such message says that the literal of $y$ is going to be false in $C_i$, otherwise the cycle structure is again broken and we reduce to the tree case).
+Therefore the cycle reduces to a 2SAT formula which has to be satisfiable by the planted assignment, in which in particular $x_i = 1$.
 Write $C_{i+1} = \bar{x_i} \vee \ell_{i+2}$.
-Then for the truth assignment we must have $\ell_{i+2} = 1$, similarly $\ell_{i+4} = 1$ etc. until we reach $\bar{x_i} = 1$ - a contradiction. \end{itemize} To summarize, by Lemma \ref{MessageIntoCycleConvergeLem} the messages going into the rooted tree at $x_i$ converge after $O(s)$ steps, and at least one warning is issued.
+Then for the satisfying assignment we must have $\ell_{i+2} = 1$, similarly $\ell_{i+4} = 1$, etc, until we reach $\bar{x}_i = 1$, a contradiction. \end{itemize} To summarize, by Lemma \ref{MessageIntoCycleConvergeLem} the messages going into the rooted tree at $x_i$ converge after $O(s)$ steps, and at least one warning is issued.
 By the above discussion, for every clause $D$ in the connected component it holds that $x_i \to D\geq 0$ (as $x_i$ appears in at most one message which may be wrong -- a cycle message).
 Since there is always a satisfying assignment consistent with $x_i$ assigned TRUE, then after reducing the cycle to a tree we are left with a satisfiable tree.
 Remark \ref{rem:ConvergenceOnTrees} guarantees convergence in additional $O(s)$ iterations. \end{Proof}